 |Acceptance Rate (Fall 2017)*||N/A - Open admission|

 |Graduation Rate (For students who began their studies Fall 2011)*||28% (12% transfer-out rate)|

 Polk State College offers degrees at the undergraduate level, including certificates, associate's degrees and bachelor's degrees.
 Students who want to work in the medical field have an opportunity to enroll in numerous health-related programs.
 The school provides education and training in cardiovascular technology, diagnostic medical sonography, respiratory care, radiography, nursing, medical coding and medical office administration.

 Associate in Science in Cardiovascular Technology

 Applicants to the invasive cardiovascular technology certificate program must have previously earned an Associate of Science in an allied healthcare field, such as sonography, radiography, nursing or respiratory therapy.
-The program is one year in length and can be completed in three terms.
-Students in the program must complete 35 credits of coursework and obtain 800 hours of professional training in three clinical rotations.
+The program is one year in length and can be completed in four terms.
+Students in the program must complete 36 credits of coursework and obtain 984 hours of professional training in three clinical rotations.
 Courses cover topics in invasive cardiology, EKG interpretation, cardiovascular anatomy and physiology, radiation biology and cardiovascular pharmacology.